Skip to main content

 Edit query code

-If needed, you can edit your log search query code.
+You can manually edit your log search query code if needed.

-Copilot supports querying JSON logs only.
-You cannot use Copilot to query unstructured data, metrics, or traces.
-To get a list of _sourceCategories with JSON data, use the below query:
+• Copilot supports querying JSON logs only.
+It cannot be used to query unstructured data, metrics, or traces.
+To retrieve a list of _sourceCategories with JSON data, use the following query:

 _sourceCategory=* "{" "}"